-- Now position the steel rod onto the aluminum rails, ensuring that it is as straight as possible to allow for the longest run.
+- Position the steel rod onto the aluminum rails, ensuring that it is as straight as possible to allow for the longest run.

 - When ready to show the effect, turn the current to the full 10 amps.

-- If the projectile doesn’t move at all, check the orientation of the magnets and try again.
+- If the projectile doesn’t move, check the orientation of the magnets and try again.

 - If the projectile moves opposite to the desired direction, safely reverse the polarity of the voltage from the power supply.